Urinary incontinence

 In patients with mixed incontinence, it should be targeted at the type that appears to most contribute to their symptoms but a cross-over of the treatment options may be used.

 It is important to identify any possible underlying cause.
-NICE CKS advise referral if there is:
+NICE guideline (NG123) advises specialist referral in the presence of any of the following:

-• A bladder that is palpable on abdominal or bimanual examination after voiding
+• Palpable bladder on bimanual or abdominal examination after voiding

 • Associated faecal incontinence